 Teaching and Assessment

 Assessment is by 100% coursework, and we undertake continuous modular assessment.
 Studio and site-specific projects are a major part of the course, complemented by lectures, seminars and workshops.
-Students are also assessed by means of a live project or work placement, as well as on curating an exhibition.
+Students are also assessed on the final exhibition at the end of the year.

 Employment opportunities for Fine Art graduates are many and varied, including creative arts practice, arts administration, teaching, curating, and